 On our second last night I made the mistake of looking up the kinds of jellyfish and related incidents to be found locally and scared myself out of going back in.
 Fortunately the hotel pool was perfectly fine – although Luke wasn’t happy that it had not been heated to bath temperatures.

 Lea decided Pina Coladas were the best thing since sliced bread and after her first we barely saw her without one in her hand, even at breakfast!
 Just kidding, of course.
-We didn’t usually start drinking until we’d spent at least 8 hours reading our respective books in sun loungers.
+We didn’t usually start drinking until we’d spent at least 8 hours reading books on our sun loungers.

 Our only activity, apart from eating, swimming, reading, and drinking, was watching the local gang of dogs wrestle each other up and down the beach.
 A form of entertainment familiar to everyone who has ever been to the coast of Thailand.